-- (1) A person commits the offense of sexual assault in the first degree if: - (a) The person knowingly subjects another to an act of sexual penetration by strong compulsion: - (b) The person knowingly engages in sexual penetration with another person who is less than fourteen years old; - (c) The person knowingly engages in sexual penetration with a person who is at least fourteen years old but less than sixteen years old; provided that: - (i) The person is not less than five years older than the minor; and - (ii) The person is not legally married to the minor; - (d) The person knowingly subjects to sexual penetration another person who is mentally defective, provided that the actor is negligent in not knowing of the mental defect of the victim; or - (e) The person knowingly subjects to sexual penetration another person who is mentally incapacitated or physically helpless as a result of the influence of a substance that the actor knowingly caused to be administered to the other person without the other person's content.
+Sexual assault in the first degree.
+(1) A person commits the offense of sexual assault in the first degree if:

+- a.
+Knowingly subjects another person to an act of sexual penetration by strong compulsion; - b.
+Knowingly engages in sexual penetration with a person who is less than fourteen years old; - c.
+Knowingly engages in sexual penetration with a person who is at least fourteen years old but less than sixteen years old; provided that the actor is: - i.
+No less than five years older than the minor; and - ii.
+Not legally married to the minor; - d.
+Knowingly subjects to sexual penetration a person who is mentally defective; provided that the actor is negligent in not knowing of the mental defect of the victim; or - e.
+Knowingly subjects to sexual penetration a person who is mentally incapacitated or physically helpless as a result of the influence of a substance that the actor knowingly caused to be administered to the other person without the other person's consent.